Positive Judaism: A First Glance

 Each named virtue and characteristic has corresponding Jewish values, biblical teachings, and Jewish practices to understand the virtue in a Jewish context.
 This is where Positive Psychology and Positive Judaism intersect.
 When experienced by an individual or community, the impact will be increased positive emotion, increased communal engagement, improved relationships, and accelerated human advancement.
 People and communities will be more confident, optimistic, open to diversity, able to learn lessons from hardship, experience work as a calling, act and think with purpose, contribute and help, appreciate family and friends, and act generously.

 If you have any ideas for me, suggestions or experience that could help, or would like to serve as a reader to sections of the book as they become available, I would value your input.
 Please contact me directly at firstname.lastname@example.org.

-With hope and gratitude and to your well-being,
+With gratitude and to your positivity and well-being,

 Rabbi Darren Levine, D.Min